autohandle/CarNDPathPlanningProject/XREADME.md

 }
 ```

-If the lane is [both safe and faster](https://github.com/autohandle/CarNDPathPlanningProject/blob/185858841082cf7cd50254066f7de2d6fc3352e8/src/main.cpp#L1605-L1617), the vehicle will transition to a new lane.
+If the lane is [both safe and faster](https://github.com/autohandle/CarNDPathPlanningProject/blob/185858841082cf7cd50254066f7de2d6fc3352e8/src/main.cpp#L1605-L1617), the vehicle will transition to a safe and faster lane.

 ```C++
 if (CANCHANGELANES && safeLane>=0) {